-- You are vomiting (throwing up) and cannot eat or drink.
+- You vomit and cannot eat or drink.

-- You have blood in your BM, or you are vomiting blood.
+- You have blood in your bowel movement, or you vomit blood.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.